-Denis founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
-The Digicel Group has extended its operations to 31 markets with revenues of over $2 billion.
-Digicel has over 13 million subscribers in the Caribbean, Pacific and Central and South American regions.
-They have invested more than $7 billion in these locations.
+When Denis founded Digicel, the company launched a GSM cellular phone service in the Caribbean.
+Over time, the Digicel Group extended its operations to 31 markets with revenues of over $2 billion.
+In 2018/2019, Digicel had more than 13 million subscribers in the Caribbean, Pacific and Central and South American regions.
+They have invested more than US$5b in these locations.
 In 2005, Digicel was one of the first operators to introduce WiMAX broadband service in the Cayman Islands and has been rolling out corporate and retail wireless broadband services throughout its markets.

-Outside of his extensive business interests, Denis chaired the 2003 Special Olympics World Summer Games in Ireland.
+Outside of his extensive business interests, Denis is a philanthropist, which he often writes and talks about.
+For example, he chaired the 2003 Special Olympics World Summer Games in Ireland.
 It was the first time the Summer Games were staged outside the US; with teams from 160 countries and over 30,000 volunteers, the 2003 Summer Games were the most successful ever.

 In 2000, he established The Iris O’Brien Foundation to identify and assist projects in Ireland and internationally which aim to alleviate disadvantaged communities.
 In 2004, he and other stakeholders established the Digicel Foundation, a nonprofit that helps residents in the Asia Pacific and Caribbean.

 Aside from advocating for human rights through Front Line Defenders and Concern Worldwide, his most recent humanitarian effort is with The Repair Campaign.
 After more than two decades in the Caribbean, Denis is supporting this call to action which is seeking reparatory justice for genocide, chattel slavery and colonialism.